gkjohnson/threejs-sandbox/3d-lut/README.md

 Included in three.js project in [PR #20558](https://github.com/mrdoob/three.js/pull/20558).

-Used as a foundation for LUTEffect in [vanruesc/postprocessing](https://github.com/vanruesc/postprocessing).
+This implementation used as a foundation for LUTEffect in [vanruesc/postprocessing](https://github.com/vanruesc/postprocessing).

 ![](./images/banner.png)